carbon-language/carbon-lang/llvm/docs/LangRef.rst

     epilogue, the backend should forcibly align the stack pointer.
     Specify the desired alignment, which must be a power of two, in parentheses.
+``allocsize(<EltSizeParam>[, <NumEltsParam>])``
+    This attribute indicates that the annotated function will always return at least a given number of bytes (or null).
+Its arguments are zero-indexed parameter numbers; if one argument is provided, then it's assumed that at least ``CallSite.Args[EltSizeParam]`` bytes will be available at the returned pointer.
+If two are provided, then it's assumed that ``CallSite.Args[EltSizeParam] * CallSite.Args[NumEltsParam]`` bytes are
+    available.
+The referenced parameters must be integer types.
+No assumptions are made about the contents of the returned block of memory.
 ``alwaysinline``
     This attribute indicates that the inliner should attempt to inline this function into callers whenever possible, ignoring any active